adriancooney/aristochart/README.md

 Every find yourself looking for a chart library that isn't so damn huge and doesn't have any dependencies?
 I did too and couldn't find any so I decided to create my own.
 Aristochart is small but it's robust and made to be hacked.
 The main focus was customization so the library is incredibly extensible.

 ## Features
-* Highly customizable, extensible and flexible
+* Highly customizable, extensible and flexible.
-* Multiple graphing abilities
+* Multiple graph ability.
-* Automatic data scaling
+* Automatic data scaling.
-* Custom labelling
+* Custom labelling.
-* Retina scaling
+* Retina scaling.

 ## Usage
 Aristochart has a simple enough interface.
 Plug in the canvas element (or placeholder) along with some data and you're good to go.